All Episodes

 Exactly.

-But yeah, like, I don't know.
+Yeah, like, I don't know.

 I don't know.

-Like what's it's a good question.
+It's a good question.

-I don't think he's gonna make it.
+I don't think he's going to make it.

-I think I think, which is hey, another good sign, right?
+I think, I think, which is, hey, another good sign, right?

 Yeah, that is a good sign.

-And I don't know which side will represent which, or if they'll become the same.
+And I don't know which side will represent which or if they'll become the same.

-I don't I don't know, but I'm just generally worried about middle class interests being represented at a federal level.
+I don't know, but I'm just generally worried about middle class interests being represented at a federal level.

-Uh, but it's that's not there's not a direct cause and effect there every time.
+You could say it's all the government spending, maybe, but that's not, there's not a direct cause and effect there every time.

 I mean, think back to the housing crisis.

-You know, there were a lot of people betting that all the government spending in the aftermath of the crisis was gonna be super inflationary and the dollar was going to collapse, and the opposite happened, the dollar got really strong.
+You know, there were a lot of people betting that all the government spending in the aftermath of the crisis was going to be super inflationary and the dollar was going to collapse.

-Because again, if you think about fractional reserve banking, it's because you you give one loan out, 10 loans can be based on that, right?
+Because again, if you think about fractional reserve banking, it's because you give one loan out, 10 loans can be based on that, right?

-So if a bunch of loans are collapsing and the money's getting that means money's getting scarce, which is so a little so there's this massive deflationary impact of all the loans going under.
+So if a bunch of loans are collapsing and the money's getting, that means money's getting scarce, which is so a little, so there's this massive deflationary impact of all the loans going under.

-Um, and that's actually effectively reducing the amount of money in the money supply.
+And that's actually effectively reducing the amount of money in the money supply.

-Um, so inflation, you know, inflation's tricky.
+So inflation, you know, inflation is tricky.

 Generally, I think the really bad hyperinflations happen are a consequence of economic collapse first, right?

-Um, they don't usually happen in places with strong economies.
+They don't usually happen in places with strong economies.

-What you just see is inflation price rises.
+What you just see is inflation, price rises.

 Will those destroy everything?